rotovap/rotovap.github.io/_posts/2024-02-17-duckdb_rdkit-extension.markdown

 RDKit functions, `rdkit_mol_from_smiles` to create the molecule object, and then `rdkit_mol_to_binary_mol` to serialize that object.

-#### bad pickle format problem
+#### Bad pickle format problem

-I ran into a problem where when I tried to unpickle the binary molecule in `rdkit_binary_mol_to_mol` with RDKit, I got a bad pickle format error.
+I ran into a problem where when I tried to deserialize the binary molecule with RDKit, I got a bad pickle format error.

-Logging the binary that was created from pickling the Mol, I found that every time I ran the function, I got a different hex representation back.
+Logging the binary that was created from serializing the Mol, I found that every time I ran the function, I got a different hex representation back.
 I struggled with this error for some time, and experimented with simple RDKit programs without duckdb to check if I was seeing this from RDKit.
 I also